qwefgh90/maplint/.github/README.md

 ## Maplint

+:warning: Any updates might be delayed until the Java static analyzer project is complete in another repository.

 **Maplint** is a lint program to check errors in Mapped SQL Statement.
 It's being developed based on a recent paper that introduces four analysis methods for finding out various errors in statements.
 Main concepts are